-Particulars

-March 31, 2023 March 31, 2022
+Particulars March 31, 2024 March 31, 2023

 Fixed rate instruments

+Financial assets (bank deposits) 2.56 3.17

 Variable rate instruments

-Financial assets (bank deposits)

-Financial liabilities (Short term borrowings) 15.00 25.19
+Financial liabilities (Short term borrowings) 15.42 15.00

 Fair value sensitivity analysis for fixed-rate instruments

 The Company's fixed rate bank deposits and loans to its subsidiaries are carried at amortised cost.
 They are therefore not subject to interest rate risk as defined in IND AS 107, since neither the carrying amount nor the future cash flow will fluctuate because of a change in market interest rates.